For academic writing, please see the Research page.

 Charles Darwin called on a broad and unusually powerful combination of critical thinking skills to create his wide-ranging explanation for biological change, On the Origin of Species.
 It’s one of those rare books that takes a huge problem – the enormous diversity of different species – and seeks to use a vast range of evidence to solve it.
 But it was perhaps Darwin’s towering creative prowess that made the most telling contribution to this masterpiece, for it was this that enabled him to make the necessary fresh connections between so much disparate evidence from such a diversity of fields.
 All of Darwin’s critical thinking skills were required, however, in the course of the decades of work that went into this volume.
 Taken as a whole, Darwin’s solution to the problem that he set himself is carefully researched, considers multiple explanations, and justifies its conclusions with well-organised reasoning.
 At the time of the publication, in 1859, there were various explanations for the changes that Darwin – and others – observed; what separated Darwin from so many of his contemporaries is that he deployed critical thinking to arrive at a significantly new way of fitting explanation to evidence; one that remains elegant, complete and predictive to this day.

-2020 “We'll Run with the Dogs Tonight”, the MASS magazine.
-One of seven published poems about natural selection.
+2020 “We'll Run with the Dogs Tonight”, natural selection poem for the MASS magazine.
+Suburban gibbon infidelity.

-2020 “Convergence”, the MASS magazine.
-One of seven published poems about natural selection.
+2020 “Convergence”, natural selection poem for the MASS magazine.
 Also broadcast with a new final verse on "Movin', Groovin', Evolution", Wax on Wax (with DJ Claire Waxler) on OCD Radio, 13 March 2021).
 A slipstream course in dual inheritance theory.

-2020 “The Patterson-Gimlin Reverse Shot”, the MASS magazine.
-One of seven published poems about natural selection.
+2020 “The Patterson-Gimlin Reverse Shot”, natural selection poem for the MASS magazine.
+The Bryson School of Cryptozoological Science.

-2020 “The Pharaoh Tutankhamun, Living Image of the God Amun, to Vicky, Specimen Number PA 357”, the MASS magazine.
-One of seven published poems about natural selection.
+2020 “The Pharaoh Tutankhamun, Living Image of the God Amun, to Vicky, Specimen Number PA 357”, natural selection poem for the MASS magazine.
+Some animals are better than other animals.

-2020 “The Ghosts (I & II)”, the MASS magazine.
-One of seven published poems about natural selection.
+2020 “The Ghosts (I & II)”, natural selection poem for the MASS magazine.
+On the shoulders of australopith giants.

 2014 “The Hallucigenia Flip”, Shot of Science magazine (science poems for Pint of Science).
 I am a rigid tubular organism who is really doing fine.